Estimated reading time: 4 mins

 Boast about credentials

 If you have been out of the industry for a while, show your perspective employer how you have been keeping up to date.
 This could include receiving new certifications, reading industry newsletters or taking a class.
 If an employer sees a large gap, they may question your knowledge, especially if it’s in an industry that seems to change every other month.
 By highlighting your skills and up-to-date knowledge in the skills section, this could offset the gap.
 If you haven’t done so already, consider polishing your skills now so you can be prepared for the interview the day it comes.
+You can opt to further your education as well with an online course so you’re better equipped for the job.
+If you’re in engineering, leveraging an electrical engineering technology degree can really help boost your credentials to potential employers.

 Don’t forget freelance work